G-Mou/RadioTDE/README.md

 $ ./radiotde.o

-[You will see the dialogue, and enter the cloud parameters and radio parameters in turn.]
+[You will see the dialogue.
+Please enter the cloud parameters and radio parameters in turn. ]